<?xml version="1.0" encoding="utf-8"?>

 </description>

-<guid isPermaLink="true">http://obesitypanacea.podomatic.com/entry/2010-12-01T12_06_29-08_00</guid>
+<guid isPermaLink="true">https://obesitypanacea.podomatic.com/entry/2010-12-01T12_06_29-08_00</guid>

-<pubDate>Wed, 01 Dec 2010 20:06:29 GMT</pubDate>
+<pubDate>Wed, 01 Dec 2010 20:06:29 +0000</pubDate>

 <dc:creator>Travis Saunders &amp; Peter Janiszewski</dc:creator>